St Isaac the Syrian: Wonder and Amazement

 St Isaac says: “Do not try to make your course run more quickly than the Divine Will wishes; do not be in such a hurry that you try to get ahead of the Providence which is guiding you – not that I am saying that you should not be eager.
 For someone to entrust himself to God means that, from that point onwards, he will no longer be devoured by anguish to fear over anything; nor will he again be tormented by the thought that he has no one to look after him” (125 and 126).
 He gives the warning: “Once someone has doubted God’s care for him, he immediately falls into a myriad of anxieties” (127).

-There are many lessons here, but at the least we can say this: we only as patient as our attitude to what we want, and when we should receive it.
+There are many lessons here, but here is one: we are only as patient as our attitude to what we want, and to when we should receive it.
 If what we want more than anything else is God Himself, then we should know that He will guide us to Himself in His own good time.
 We have no right to expect anything else.
 If that is our attitude, we can wait, because all we want is One who cannot be neither forced nor compelled.

 St Isaac was very practical, hence he taught his disciples that they had to begin prayer, and not wait until it was easy: “You should not wait until you are cleansed of wandering thoughts before you desire to pray.
 If you only begin on prayer when you see that your mind has become perfect and raised above all recollection of the world, then you will never pray” (118).